Pburua/node-learning/node-event-loop/README.md

 Only after tasks in microTasks are completed / exhausted, event loop will next pick up one task from macroTasks.
 And this repeats.

-1. microTasks: process.nextTick, Promises, queueMicrotask, MutationObserver
+1. `microTasks`: process.nextTick, Promises, queueMicrotask, MutationObserver
-2. macroTasks: setTimeout, setInterval, setImmediate, requestAnimationFrame, I/O, UI rendering
+2. `macroTasks`: setTimeout, setInterval, setImmediate, requestAnimationFrame, I/O, UI rendering